neuralnishan/neuralnishan.github.io/_pages/about.md

   - /about.html

 ---
 Nishan is an **Azure Data Scientist** as well as an **AI Trailblazer**, and his passion stands in the fascinating world of Data-Driven exploration.
-He is genuinely interested in the research field of **NLP**, especially in **ML, CV, GenAI, LLMs, RL, HCI** and **RLHF**.
+He is genuinely interested in the research field of **NLP**, especially in **ML, GenAI, RL** and **RLHF**.
 He is highly dedicated to multi-cloud computing technology.
 For example, he predominantly gained knowledge through **Self-Paced Learning** as well as **MSFT Experts Led-Training** in **Microsoft Learn**, and he later obtained an expertise in the MSFT Azure **Infrastructure**, **Data and AI**, **Digital App and Innovation** and **Security** path through **Microsoft Certification** such as **| SC-100 | AZ-500 | AZ-400 | AZ-305 | AZ-204 | AZ-104 | PL-300 | DP-700 | DP-600 | DP-420 | DP-300 | DP-203 | DP-100 | AI-102 | AI-900 | MS-900 |**.
 He also has more than **three years** of **hands-on experience** with **Azure Cloud**, Comprehensive hands-on trainging provided by **TechnoFocus and Skillable** and he leveraged the expertise he gained through **Microsoft Azure applied skills** to solve **POC challenges** on Azure Cloud.
 He devoted himself to solving data-related problems not only through cloud technologies but also on personal computers as well.He is skilled in data science and data engineering tools.
 {: .notice}

  ---
-  Aside from his expertise in technology, he loves making his own meals, reading books, watching Sci-Fi movies, participating in Olympiads, Cloud Challenges, Hackathons and exploring historical sites.
+  Aside from his expertise in technology, he loves making his own meals, reading books, watching Sci-Fi movies, participating in Olympiads, Cloud Challenges and exploring historical sites.
 He is deeply committed to advancing the principles of **Diversity, Equity, and Inclusion**.
-Although he rarely checks social media too often, he appreciates communication only via **Email, LinkedIn & Wire**, or you can submit your query by filling out the **MSFT Form** below.You can get connected  with him via Wire in realtime for sending DM.
-Just scroll down, then you will find a **MSFT Form and Wire QR Code** as well as a link of the **MSFT Form**.
+Although he rarely checks social media too often, he appreciates communication only via **Email, LinkedIn & Wire**, or you can submit your query by filling out the **MSFT Form** below.Just scroll down, then you will find a **MSFT Form and Wire QR Code** as well as a link of the **MSFT Form**.
 Thanks for reading and visiting his site and **He wishes, You Have a Good Day Forward! :)**
 {: .notice}

 ---